MicroEJ/docs/KernelDeveloperGuide/kfEnabledLibraries.rst

       <contextLocalStorage name="java.lang.Math.RandomGenerator"/>
    </kernel>

-When the method is called in a new context, the static field is read to ``null``, then a new object will be allocated and assigned to the local static field.
+When the method is called in a new context, the static field is read to ``null``, and then a new object will be allocated and assigned to the local static field.
 Thus, each context will create its own instance of the ``Random`` singleton on demand.

 .. note::

    By default, reading a static field for the first time in a new context returns ``null``.
-   It is possible to write dedicated code for initializing the static field before it first read access.
+   However, it is possible to write dedicated code to initialize the static field before its first read access.
    See section `§4.3.3 Context Local Static Field References` of the :ref:`kf_specification` for more details.